-You may be one of those fortunate souls who has stored their dahlia roots year after year with little loss.
-The fact is, though, many roots are lost each winter by rot and excessive shriveling followed by decay.
+You may be one of those fortunate souls who has stored their Dahlia bulbs year after year with minor loss.
+Unfortunately, however, many roots are lost each winter by rot and excessive shriveling followed by decay.

-All have been lost except this one, whose hardy roots could be thrown in almost any out-of-the-way basement corner in the fall and come up sprouting in the spring.
+All gone except this one, whose hardy roots could be thrown in almost any out-of-the-way basement corner in the fall and come up sprouting in the spring.

-Years ago, a wholesale grower packaging thousands of roots for the retail trade, queried as to what storage method he recommended, sent me a printed copy of his cultural instructions, to which was attached a short note.
+Years ago, a wholesale grower packaging thousands of roots for the retail trade, queried as to what storage method he recommended, sent me a printed copy of his cultural instructions and attached a short note.

 It read as follows…

 “You will notice I do not include anything on storage.
-The loss of roots makes business good.”
+This is because the loss of roots makes business good.”

 Plants Should Mature

-There are, however, some hints that can be offered.
+There are, however, some hints we can offer for storing Dahlia tubers.
 The start toward successful storage is made the preceding spring in the garden.
 Tubers to store properly must be well matured, so plant as early and grow as late as weather permits.

 In regions where frost is a fall visitor, digging customarily awaits the event.
-Without delay the stalks should be cut off within a couple of inches of the ground.
-A pair of long-handled lopping shears is ideal for this purpose.
+Without delay, cut the stalks cut off within a couple of inches of the ground.
+A pair of long-handled lopping shears are ideal for this purpose.

-When the clumps are lifted, make a second cutting, this time cutting off the stalk stump to within one or two inches of the crown.
+When lifting the clumps, make a second cutting, this time cutting off the stalk stump to within one or two inches of the crown.
 If the diameter is one and one-half inches or more, split it in two.

 This is referred to as a “curing” process.
-The length of time of this curing is determined by the condition of the ground at digging time.
+The length of time of this curing depends on the condition of the ground at digging time.
 If wet from rains, a longer time is needed.
-Do not divide the clumps in the fall… wait until spring.
+Do not divide the clumps in the fall.
+Wait until spring.

-Various packing mediums are used such as sand, vermiculite, peat moss, sawdust, and wood shavings, to reduce evaporation and consequent drying out of the roots.
+Various packing and storage mediums, such as sand, vermiculite, peat moss, sawdust, and wood shavings, are used to reduce evaporation and consequent drying out of the roots.
 Of these, vermiculite has proven to be satisfactory.

-For those who are storing roots for the first time and want to play it safe, it might be advisable to try one of these on the major part of their roots.
-For the remainder, we suggest trying one of the methods mentioned below which omits any packing material.
+For those storing roots for the first time and wanting to play it safe, it might be advisable to try one of these on the major part of their roots.
+We suggest trying one of the methods mentioned below, which omits any packing material for the remainder.

 When the soil is left on the clump or a packing medium added, this means a dirty floor both fall and spring.
 Besides, it increases the work of packing and unpacking.

-A big majority of the commercial growers and the fanciers use nothing of this kind.
+A significant majority of the commercial growers and the fanciers use nothing of this kind.

-If you are lucky enough to have a cold cellar, the clumps may be stored in uncovered empty pots placed on the ground.
-If it happens to be a fruit storage compartment with a cement floor, a bucket or tray of water should provide the necessary humidity.
+If you are lucky enough to have a cold or unheated basement, store the clumps uncovered, in empty pots or cardboard boxes placed on the ground.
+However, if it happens to be a fruit storage compartment with a cement floor, a bucket or tray of water should provide the necessary humidity.

 Or you can keep the floor wet.
-If neither is available, store on the floor in the coolest part of your basement.
-Note we say “on the floor” for this is where the humidity is the highest.
-For this purpose pots lined and covered with several thicknesses of newspaper.
+If neither is available, store it on the floor in the coolest part of your basement.
+Note we say “on the floor,” for this is where the humidity is the highest.
+For this purpose, pots or cardboard boxes are lined and covered with several thicknesses of newspaper.

 Key Is Humidity

-Dahlia roots may be stored in temperatures ranging from just above freezing up to 70 degrees.
-While in the past there has always been a leaning to the lower temperatures, recent experiments point to the higher temperature for more dependable results.
+Store Dahlia roots in temperatures ranging from just above freezing up to 70° degrees Fahrenheit.
+While there has always been a leaning toward the lower temperatures in the past, recent experiments point to the higher temperature for more dependable results.

 The trick is to provide just the right amount of humidity.
-An over-dose of this at a low temperature will cause more damage than it will at the high temperature.
+An overdose of this at a low temperature will cause more damage than at a high temperature.

 Thirty days after storing, take a peek to see how they are doing.
-If any mold or rot is noticed, increase the air circulation.
-If a shriveling on some of the roots is detected, add a little moisture and make sure the covering is reasonably air tight.
+If you notice any mold or rot, increase the air circulation.
+If a shriveling on some of the roots are detected, add a little moisture and make sure the covering is reasonably air-tight.

-Chances are they will need no further attention the balance of the winter.
-Remember, no storage method works 100 per cent.
+Chances are they will need no further attention to the balance of the winter.
+Remember, no storage method works 100 percent.
 Expect to have a few losses among the “poor keepers.”

-It is well for this reason, if for no other, to keep variety identification tags on your roots so that you will be able to identify any that are lost.
-One of these just might be your favorite which you would want to replace.
+It is well for this reason if for no other, to keep a variety of identification tags on your roots so that you can identify any lost.
+One of these might be your favorite which you would want to replace.

 Fall Dahlia Care

 Now you are ready for the real operation.
-Take a spade, fork or shovel, whichever you are handiest with, and pry up the plant carefully from all sides.
+Take a spade, garden fork, or shovel, whichever you are the handiest with, and pry up the plant carefully from all sides.

-Next, lift the Dahlia clumps carefully and cut the stalks about two inches above the crown, leaving the dahlia tubers to dry in the sun and air for about a day.
-A little soil may stick to the clumps but that is easily removed by tapping the end of the cut stalk with a trowel, block of wood or any heavy object.
+Next, lift the Dahlia clumps carefully and cut the stalks about two inches above the crown.
+Let the dahlia tubers dry in the sun and air for about a day.
+A little soil may stick to the clumps, but that is easily removed by tapping the end of the cut stalk with a trowel, block of wood, or any heavy object.

-Some varieties are poor winter keepers, others good… but with good care there is no need to segregate the two kinds.
+Some varieties are poor winter keepers, others good, but there is no need to segregate the two kinds with good care.
 However, if a tuber should break off, the wound should be dusted thoroughly with sulfur to keep out rot.

-If any tuber is injured, the damaged portion should be removed with a clean, sharp cut and sulfur applied.
+If any tuber is injured, remove the damaged portion with a clean, sharp cut and sulfur applied.

 When it comes to the actual storage, line the storage container with paper, preferably waterproof.
-Then put in a layer of tubers taking care to keep them from touching, cover with vermiculite, almost-dry peatmoss or sawdust, put in another layer of tubers and cover completely.
-Split the largest clumps to facilitate packing.
+Then put in a layer of tubers taking care to keep them from touching, cover with vermiculite, almost-dry peat moss, or sawdust, put in another layer of tubers, and cover completely.
+Finally, split the largest clumps to facilitate packing.

 by JR Berry